alugasi/KPI-Report/README.md

     │   ├──splunkHecPush.py                                         ## script for pushing json files to splunk

 ## Notes and future plans
 a) Some of the fields cannot be extracted from the jenkins logs.
-Those fields are divided to 2 groups:
+Those fields are divided to 2 groups:<br>
-Fields that can be extracted via exsited ansible playbook and to be exported as env variables to the driver script(kpiRunMenu.sh).
-Fields that need to be inserted manuelly at this moment.
+    Fields that can be extracted via exsited ansible playbook and to be exported<br> as env variables to the driver script(kpiRunMenu.sh).
+Fields that need to be inserted manuelly at this moment.<br>
-b) The test json formats are not permanent and may change in the future, we are looking for adding more valuable data!.
+b) The test json formats are not permanent and may change in the future, we are looking for adding more valuable data!.<br>
-c) The repo is still not integrated as part of jenkins pipeline.
+c) The repo is still not integrated as part of jenkins pipeline.<br>